Europe is finally starting to get some inflation

-Inflation in the eurozone is finally starting to pick up, according to the latest preliminary inflation figures released by Eurostat on Friday morning.
+Inflation in the eurozone is finally starting to pick-up, albeit slowly, according to the latest data released by Eurostat on Friday morning.

-Consumer price inflation, the key measure of price growth, came in at 0.4% year-on-year in September, matching the forecasts of economists polled before the release.

-That represents a doubling in price growth from August, when inflation sat at just 0.2%
+Eurostat’s preliminary Consumer Price Index reading for July showed inflation of 0.2% in the month, up from 0.1% in June, and above the consensus forecast of 0.1% growth predicted by economists.

-On a year-to-year basis core consumer prices grew by 0.8%, against a forecast of 0.9%, and a previous reading of the same number, disappointing against forecasts.
+On a year-to-year basis core consumer prices grew by 0.9%, against a forecast of 0.9%, and a previous reading of the same number.

 Core prices are an important measure because they strip out the most volatile items — things like fuel and food prices, which are subject to massive variations.